TimITSolutions/federation_environment_getting_started/README.md

 4. [Submit your code to our platform](#submit-your-code-to-our-platform)

 ### Sign-up on the platform
 Sign-up on the platform.
 An admin will manually verify and approve your account, which can take a bit of time.
-If you don't get a response within 3 working days, reach out to [Jeroen Geerdink](j.geerdink@zgt.nl).
+If you don't get a response within 3 working days, reach out to Jeroen Geerdink, [j.geerdink@zgt.nl](j.geerdink@zgt.nl).
 Upon approval, you'll be find your MLflow username and password in your account.
 You need to add this to your code to track your results.

 ### Test the upload pipeline with our sample code
 You can test the upload pipeline with the sample code on toy dataset.